-Update: Jury convicts former Uber driver of sexual crimes and burglary
+Update: Former Uber driver sentenced for sexual crimes, burglary

 Update posted March 27, 2021

 –District Attorney Dan Dow announced this week that a San Luis Obispo County jury has found Santa Maria resident Alfonso Alarcon-Nunez, 42, guilty of thirteen felony counts, including three counts of assault with the intent to commit rape during a residential burglary, four counts of burglary of an occupied residence, one count of rape by force, two counts of rape of an intoxicated individual, one count of oral copulation of an intoxicated individual, one count of assault with intent to commit rape and one count of grand theft.
 The conduct involved five separate victims and took place between July 2017 and January 2018.